ngtn0502/javascript-note/README.md

 some little note by myself to remind what i did learn

-i think i do not understand about JS as i think
+i do not understand about JS as i though

 <img src="./image/0.PNG" width="900">